Can Animal Sacrifice (Qurbani) at Hajj be subtituted with another offering?

 d) Although, it is commonly accepted that the place of slaughtering a sacrificial animal is within the precinct of Mina,[12] in present day Saudi, Hajj authorities have situated slaughtering abattoirs outside Mina.
 As such, many contemporary jurists concede that if it is not possible to offer a sacrificial animal in Mina, then it is possible for a pilgrim to slaughter outside the precinct of Mina (including the abattoirs that are specified by Saudi Hajj authorities).

-3) The Qur'an and Sunnah allude to three types of Hajj; Hajj al-ifrad, Hajj al-qiran, and Hajj al-tamattuʿ.[13]
-Offering a sacrificial animal is only a required element of Hajj al-tamattuʿ.
-It is not an element that is required for the other two types of Hajj.
+3. The Qur'an and Sunnah allude to three types of Hajj; Hajj al-ifrad, Hajj al-qiran, and Hajj al-tamattuʿ.[13]
+Offering a sacrificial animal is a required element of Hajj al-tamattuʿ and Hajj al-qiran.
+It is not an obligatory element that is required for Hajj al-ifrad.
 The purpose of offering a sacrificial animal can be deduced from Qur'an 22:28, 22:34 and 22:36-37.
 For instance, the Qur'an expresses:

 And the camels and cattle We have appointed for you as among the symbols of Allah; for you therein is good.
 So mention the name of Allah upon them when lined up [for sacrifice]; and when they are [lifeless] on their sides, then eat from them and feed the needless and the beggar.
 Thus, have We subjected them to you that you may be grateful.
 It is not their [i.e., the sacrificial animals] meat not their blood, that reaches Allah: it is your piety that reaches Him: He has thus made them subject to you, that you may glorify Allah for His guidance to you: And proclaim the good news to all who do right.[14]